cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The output (x, y) specifies a point on an elliptic curve defined over base field F;
 x and y are elements of F.

 The input u is an element of F that MUST be the output of the hash2base function ({{hashtobase}}).
-The argument ctr to hash2base SHOULD be 0, except as described in {{rom}}.
+The value of the ctr argument to hash2base MUST be 0 when instantiating an injective encoding.
 Thus, to map an octet string alpha to a point (x, y) using any of the encodings in this section, compute

 ~~~
 u = hash2base(alpha, 0)
 (x, y) = map2curve(u)
 ~~~

-Note that the output (x, y) is not a uniformly random point; see {{rom}}.
+Note that the output (x, y) is not a uniformly random point.
+If uniformity is required for security, the construction of {{rom}} MUST be used instead.

 ## Notation